zixiliuUSC/deep_grammar_error_corrector/README.md

-This repo aims at comparing Seq2Seq model using different neural architecture in correcting grammar.
+This repo aims at comparing Seq2Seq model using different neural architecture in correcting grammar errors in English.
 Currently our models include RNN-based, LSTM-based, transformer-based models.
 ### Requirement and installation:
 ## for training and generation
 python: 3.7.6